 Greg R. Baird

-Global Lecturer on LGBTQ+ Civil Rights, Diversity, Equity, & Inclusion.
+Global Lecturer on LGBTQIA+ Civil Rights, Diversity, Equity, Inclusion & Belonging

-• A Discussion of LGBTQ+ Allyship & Intersectionality.
+• A Discussion of LGBTQIA+ Allyship & Intersectionality.
 What Does It Have To Do With Me, My Work & Community?

 • Disarming Hate & Bigotry: Building an Inclusive and Accepting Community.